Sinhalese monarchy

 The Sinhalese monarchy (Sinhala සිංහල රාජාණ්ඩුව) has its origins in the settlement of North Indian Indo-Aryan immigrants to the island of Sri Lanka.
 The Landing of Vijay as described in the traditional chronicles of the island, the Dipavamsa, Mahavamsa and Culavamsa, and later chronicles, recount the date of the establishment of the first Sinhala Kingdom in 543 BC (Note: This is the most common date.) when Prince Vijaya (543–505 BC), an Indian Prince, and 700 of his followers are claimed to have landed on the island of Sri Lanka and established the Kingdom of Tambapanni.
 In Sinhalese mythology, Prince Vijaya and followers are told to be the progenitors of the Sinhalese people.
 However according to the story in the Divyavadana, the immigrants were probably not led by a scion of a royal house in India, as told in the romantic legend, but rather may have been groups of adventurous and pioneering merchants exploring new lands.

 The Sinhalese monarch was the head of state of the Sinhala Kingdom (Sri Lanka) (Note: A collective term referred to all the Sinhalese kingdoms.).
 Anachronistically referred to as the Kings of Sri Lanka, (Note: The name Sri Lanka refers to the modern democratic state.) the monarch held absolute power and succession was hereditary.
-The monarchy comprised the reigning monarch, his or her family, and the royal household which supports and facilitates the monarch in the exercise of his royal duties and prerogatives.
+The monarchy comprised the reigning monarch, their family, and the royal household which supports and facilitates the monarch in the exercise of his royal duties and prerogatives.
 The monarchy existed for over 2300 years.
 Tambapanni and its successive kingdoms were situated in what is presently Sri Lanka.
 The monarchy ended with Sri Vikrama Rajasinha of Kandy in 1815 after generations of European influences and upheaval in the royal court.